CLUSTERfoo/clusterfoo-dot-com/content/articles/sorting.markdown

-Right away, we're dealing with a different problem than Reddit or HN: while it makes sense to slowly degrade the score of a post on those sites over time, the same does not make sense for CANLII.
+Right away, we're dealing with a different problem than Reddit or HN: while it makes sense to slowly degrade the score of a post on those sites over time, the same does not make sense for CanLII.
 Old cases might be cited at any time, no matter how old they are, so what matters is not how old a discussion is, but rather how actively engaged users are within a given discussion.